Agent Pattern¶

 call_agent() is the single entry point for all LLM interactions.
 It handles:

-- Cost tracking — calculates token costs and records them to the database
+- Cost tracking -- calculates token costs (including prompt cache savings) and records to the database

-- Structured logging — logs agent name, duration, token usage, and cost
+- Structured logging -- logs agent name, duration, token usage, cost, and cache stats

 Parameters¶